ParaToolsInc/taucmdr/docs/style.rst

 -  Holding files open may prevent other actions being performed on them, such as moves or deletion.
--  Files and sockets that are shared throughout a program may inadvertantly be read from or written to after logically being closed.
+-  Files and sockets that are shared throughout a program may inadvertently be read from or written to after logically being closed.
 If they are actually closed, attempts to read or write from them will throw exceptions, making the problem known sooner.